 Freshworks Inc. (FRSH) Stock Alert: Contact Robbins LLP if Freshworks Inc. Harmed Your Financial Interests

-/EIN News/ -- SAN DIEGO, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action against Freshworks Inc. (NASDAQ: FRSH) in connection with the Company's initial public offering ("IPO") pursuant to the Securities Act of 1933.
+SAN DIEGO, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action against Freshworks Inc. FRSH in connection with the Company's initial public offering ("IPO") pursuant to the Securities Act of 1933.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Freshworks.
 Shareholders who want to be appointed lead plaintiff for the class must file their papers by January 3, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.